COURSE TITLE:

 REQUIRED TEXT

-Each student will choose their text book for this course which allows for personal areas of focus within the course information.
+Each student will choose their own textbook for this course which allows for personal areas of focus within the course information.
 At the end of the course manual is a bibliography of potential books.
-However, feel free to pick one off the the list that is compatible with this course.
+However, feel free to pick one not on the the list that is compatible with this course.

 None.
 All reading is online.